Italy's Gemina sees no need to change Atlantia merger terms

-MILAN Italian airport operator Gemina GEMI.MI said on Thursday its board sees no need to change terms of its merger with motorway group Atlantia (ATL.MI) because of an 800 million-euro (678.11 million pounds) claim from Italy's environment ministry.
+MILAN, June 20 Italian airport operator Gemina said on Thursday its board sees no need to change terms of its merger with motorway group Atlantia because of an 800 million-euro ($1.05 billion) claim from Italy's environment ministry.

 In March, the environment ministry filed a claim for damages against Atlantia in a case relating to alleged environmental law violations in the construction of a motorway link in northern Italy called Variante di Valico.